wso2/docs-open-banking/en/docs/learn/api-security-configuration.md

-###Configuring MTLS enforcement
+###Configuring MTLS Enforcement Executor
-You can apply the `MTLSEnforcementExecutor` executor to check if an Mutual Transport Layer Security (MTLS) certificate is present in the API invocation requests:
+You can apply the `MTLSEnforcementExecutor` executor to check if a Mutual Transport Layer Security (MTLS) certificate is present in the API request:

-- Open `<APIM_HOME>/repository/conf/deployment.toml` and add the executor and set a priority as follows:
+- The relevant configuration is in the `<APIM_HOME>/repository/conf/deployment.toml` file as follows:
 ```toml
 [[open_banking.gateway.openbanking_gateway_executors.type.executors]]
 name = "com.wso2.openbanking.accelerator.gateway.executor.impl.mtls.cert.validation.executor.MTLSEnforcementExecutor"